Deep Springs International (DSI)

 Rural households in Haiti.

-Sold in Léogâne, Haiti via a network of 150 health workers.
+User can directly contact the manufacturer.
+The product is sold in Léogâne, Haiti via a network of 150 health workers.

 Included is one 8 ounce bottle with cap for dosing and instructions in Haitian Creole with illustrations.
 Other purchasing option is 1 gallon containers.
 Almost always, 5 gallon safe-water-storage buckets with spout are distributed for free.

-See CDC training manual Module 7 for product schematic and training information
+See CDC training Manual (Module 7) for product schematic and training information

-Treats an average family’s water for 6 weeks.
+The product can treat an average family’s water for 6 weeks.

 In conjunction with proper household treatment and storage, tests have shown 80% reduction in water-borne diseases.